Spanning Tree Algorithm – Path Cost

 - The second path is via switch-2 to switch-3 and then Root Bridge.
 The path cost is 19+19+100=138.

-So, the lowest cost path towards the root bridge is 38, which is a link from the switch-4 to switch-2.
-So the port Gig1/0/1 of this switch becomes a root port and remaining ports become Designated Ports or block ports.
+The lowest-cost path towards the root bridge is 38, a link from switch-4 to switch-2.
+Thus, port Gig1/0/1 of this switch becomes a root port, and the remaining ports become Designated Ports or block ports.

 Switch-5

-Switch-5 is also four ways towards the root bridge.
+Switch-5 also has four ways toward the root bridge.

 - The first way is via switch-3 to Root Bridge.
 The path cost is 100+100=200